slayerjk/faz-get-reports/README.md

 <h2>Description</h2>

-Script create & download PDF report for AD users which pointed in users.csv.
+Script create & download PDF report for AD users which pointed either in users.csv or using API of HD Naumen.

 So you need to have FAZ api user creds & AD bind account to read AD tree for users.

+<h3>Using CSV</h3>

 In users.csv first column is AD displayName attribute(Full user name).
 So for FAZ script must use sAMAccountName - need to use LDAP to get this.